maks/dart_synth/README.md

 - [x] Playback using Dart on Linux via Libao (using Pulseaudio on Ubuntu)
 - [x] Playback sine wave test tone using AssemblyScript ported to Dart
 - [x] Call wasm (AS compiled to wasm from @petersalomonsen repo) from Dart using upcoming wasm package via FFI
+- [ ] interface to all "low-level" synth1 classes (oscillators, envelope, etc)
+- [ ] interface to fx classes
+- [ ] interface to "instruments" defined based on lowlevel synth classes
 - [ ] create standalone exe
 - [ ] midi support using [flutter_midi_command](https://pub.dev/packages/flutter_midi_command)